-The FP Canada Standards Council Financial Planning Practice Standards (the Practice Standards) provide guidance to Certificants when engaged in financial planning activities with clients.
+The FP Canada Standards Council Financial Planning Practice Standards (the Practice Standards) provide guidance to Certificants when providing financial planning services to clients.

-By setting forth these Practice Standards, the FP Canada Standards Council (the Standards Council):
+By setting forth these Practice Standards, the FP Canada Standards CouncilTM (the Standards Council):

 - Establishes the level of practice expected of a Certificant engaged in the delivery of financial planning services to a client; - Establishes norms of professional practice to promote a consistent delivery of financial planning services by Certificants; - Clarifies the respective roles and responsibilities of Certificants and their clients in financial planning engagements, protecting both the Certificant and the client from potential misunderstandings; and - Serves FP Canada's public interest mandate by defining a level of service that protects the interests of clients.